AmpersandTarski/prototype/docs/reference-material/prototype-framework.md

 ## Configuration of the prototpye

 #### Logging configuration
-* The logging configuration is loaded from a `logging.yaml` file in the config folder
+* The logging configuration is configured in framework.php
-* The specification of the logging file is defined in [Monolog Cascade](https://github.com/theorchard/monolog-cascade## "Link to Monolog's GitHub repo")
-* The file should be located at: `config/logging.yaml` (default/production)
-* A debug logging configuration is available at: `config/logging.debug.yaml`
-* You can specify the log configuration via ENV variable `AMPERSAND_LOG_CONFIG`.
-Set it to 'logging.yaml' (default) or 'logging.debug.yaml'

 #### Project configuration
 The prototype framework automatically loads the following configuration files, in the following order: